Looking for a career in public child welfare?

 Ms. Kalilikane joined the University of Washington Tacoma Social Work Child Welfare Training and Advancement Program (CWTAP) in June 2015 where she serves as a faculty field instructor for CWTAP students engaged in the achievement of their MSW degree.
 In her role, she is responsible for educating and training students in the master’s in social work degree program while preparing them to gain and maintain permanent social work positions within the Department of Children, Youth and Families.

-Ms. Jackson began her social work career over 20 years ago as a counselor at a juvenile rehabilitation facility working with incarcerated youth.
-After receiving her MSW in 1998, Ms. Jackson obtained a job with Washington State’s Department of Children, Youth and Families (DCYF).
+Ms. Butler began her social work career over 20 years ago as a counselor at a juvenile rehabilitation facility working with incarcerated youth.
+After receiving her MSW in 1998, Ms. Butler obtained a job with Washington State’s Department of Children, Youth and Families (DCYF).
 Over the years, she worked in several programs including Child Protective Services and Child and Family Welfare Services, first as a social worker then CFWS Supervisor, Area Administrator and most recently as the Regional Programs Administrator covering all 13 counties in Region 3.
 Her expertise includes curriculum development and training to help address the issues of Racial Disproportionality and Father Engagement within the DCYF.